Use your keyboard arrow keys to navigate

 Insights

-Of all dimensions measured, 'Learning' (85/100), 'Safe and Trusted' (82/100), and 'Digital Connection' (77/100) received the highest scores on average, indicating that respondents were most likely to agree that City Library has helped them to enjoy learning, feel safe and welcome when using the library service and helped them to be more digitally connected to others.
-'Creativity' (76/100) and 'Literacy' (76/100) also scored particularly highly, demonstrating that respondents were also likely to agree that City Library helps people be more creative in their lives and work and their library experience has encouraged them to read more.
+Of all dimensions measured, 'Learning' (85/100) and 'Safe and Trusted' (83/100) received the highest scores on average.
+This indicates that respondents were most likely to agree that City Library helped them to enjoy learning, and feel safe and welcome whilst using their services.
+'Digital Connection', 'Literacy' and 'Creativity' (each 77/100) also scored strongly, demonstrating that respondents were also likely to agree that City Library encouraged them to both read more and be more creative in their own lives and become more digitally connected to others.

-At a 95% confidence interval, the margin of error for dimensions ranged from 1.7% to 2.2%.
-This means that we can be 95% confident that if we surveyed the entire visitor population the average score for 'Literacy' would fall within 2.2% of the average generated by the sample.
+At a 95% confidence interval, the margin of error for dimensions ranged from 1.6% to 2.1%.
+This means we can be 95% confident that if we surveyed the entire visitor population, the average score for 'Learning' would fall within 1.6% of the average generated by the sample.

 Unsplash — Photo: Leon